net-zero-dri/net-zero-dri.github.io/sandpit.md

 permalink: /sandpit/
 ---

-This 2 day event will be used to allocate the funding for involvement of the community in [proof-of-concept projects](proof-of-concept) and [workshops](/workshops/).
+This 2 day event will be used to allocate the funding for involvement of the community in [proof-of-concept studies](proof-of-concept) and [workshops](/workshops/).

 **Purpose of meeting:**
 - discuss the allocation of 210k for workshops elicit expert information to feed into the roadmap
-- discuss the allocation of 500k for proof-of-concept projects
+- discuss the allocation of 500k for proof-of-concept studies

 **Who can come?**

 There will be an open call for participation.
-Attendees must submit ideas/outline proposals for the proof-of-concept projects and the workshops.
+Attendees must submit ideas/outline proposals for the proof-of-concept studies and the workshops.
 Successful submissions will be invited to the event.

 **Pre-event requirements**